PODCASTS

 Pete

 In terms of setting up the connector for Sitecore, and we’re gonna take it from an easy perspective.
 I’m not gonna go into all the Docker setup, but just from an easy perspective.
 Step 1: You download the connector right off our website.
 It is set up as a Sitecore package.
 Any Sitecore developer out there is going to understand what a Sitecore package is.
 It’s going to be in the format of a zip file, and you go through Sitecore’s GUI processes for installing the package onto the content management server.
 This is going to install our module into Sitecore.
 And what that really means is it’s creating some configuration files, it’s importing some DLL files onto the server.
-And then, when the configuration is done, it’s actually going to provide you an action button, where you can go to our SearchStax configuration page right inside the sidebar, and actually start to configure your Studio index in application to connect it to Sitecore.
+And then, when the configuration is done, it’s actually going to provide you an action button, where you can go to our SearchStax configuration page right inside the sidebar, and actually start to configure your Site Search index in application to connect it to Sitecore.
 We do happen to utilize Sitecore’s native indexing engine – if anybody is familiar with how Sitecore works with Solr, there’s a series of indexes that Sitecore uses, like remaster index, the web index, report index, the list can go on.
 Our particular Sitecore module, or connector, if you will, actually embeds itself as an index that Sitecore is aware of.
 So you can do all the same functions, you can populate the schema, you can index just like you would any other index.
 And so what’s special about this is that while it uses a lot of the default properties that Sitecore has for creating an index, it also provides you an area where you customize and configure computed fields and other aspects that might not necessarily be currently in your Solr configurations.
-And so once you go through the process of setting up the connection between the Studio app and Sitecore – and we have a graphical user interface for that – then the index will come alive.
+And so once you go through the process of setting up the connection between the Site Search app and Sitecore – and we have a graphical user interface for that – then the index will come alive.
 From there, as we outline on one of our documentation pages on SearchStax.com, you go through and populate your schema, that’s going to set up all of the fields that Sitecore is aware of, and tell Solr, “Hey, these are all of the fields that we have in our system.”
-This allows the user to go into their Studio dashboard, go into the settings for the app, click the reload schema.
-And that’s going to provide all the fields that are available inside of the Studio dashboard that Sitecore is aware of.
+This allows the user to go into their Site Search dashboard, go into the settings for the app, click the reload schema.
+And that’s going to provide all the fields that are available inside of the Site Search dashboard that Sitecore is aware of.
 But then that gives you the opportunity to set your result configurations to select different fields, or set up your relevance modeling.
 So any other thing that might need references to fields automatically through the dashboard, they automatically show up once you hit that.
 Past that, it’s really just a matter of indexing the content, so that first results start to populate into the index.
-You can do that through Sitecore’s indexing manager – you go through, you select the Studio index.
-And before you know it, you actually have the content in your Studio index.
-That’s the backside – that is really all about ingesting content from Sitecore into the Studio app.
+You can do that through Sitecore’s indexing manager – you go through, you select the Site Search index.
+And before you know it, you actually have the content in your Site Search index.
+That’s the backside – that is really all about ingesting content from Sitecore into the Site Search app.

 The next piece of that really has to do with the front end aspect of getting the search results.
-So if you’re using our accelerator as an example, we have packaged into our Studio connector – we have an MVC component or rendering.
+So if you’re using our accelerator as an example, we have packaged into our Site Search connector – we have an MVC component or rendering.
 Any Sitecore developer who understands the backend development of Sitecore understands what an MVC rendering is, it’s basically going to be a display rendering that you can add into your template display properties and bubble up a view that’s going to have our accelerator on it.
-As long as that component is on the page, and has one of the other styling components that we also package, those two options will automatically provide you with a search result experience on any page that you provide, as long as like the width of the container that are the placeholders that you’re putting it in is accurate.
+As long as that component is on the page and has one of the other styling components that we also package, those two options will automatically provide you with a search result experience on any page that you provide, as long as like the width of the container that are the placeholders that you’re putting it in is accurate.
 So again, pretty easy setup.
 If you need a more custom approach, where maybe the accelerator is not the right view for you, then at that point, you’re kind of building your own search interface.
-And you can use our APIs or the Studio API to actually manage all that.
+And you can use our APIs or the Site Search API to actually manage all that.

 Jae